-- For transparent-mode encrypted backups, the required passwords must be available in the database wallet.
-The same wallet used when creating the backup must be open and available when restoring it.
-SET DECRYPTION is not required. - For password-mode encrypted backups, the required passwords must be provided with SET DECRYPTION. - For dual-mode encrypted backups, the required passwords must be available in the database wallet or provided with SET DECRYPTION.
+- For transparent-mode encrypted backups, the required passwords must be available in the Oracle software keystore.
+The same keystore used when creating the backup must be open and available when restoring it.
+If a password-based keystore was used while creating the backups, then you must use SET DECRYPTION WALLET OPEN IDENTIFIED BY to provide the password used to open the keystore. - For password-mode encrypted backups, the required passwords must be provided with SET DECRYPTION. - For dual-mode encrypted backups, the required passwords must be available in the Oracle software keystore or provided with SET DECRYPTION.

-Note: Wallet-based encryption is more secure than password-based encryption because no passwords are involved.
-You should use password-based encryption only when absolutely necessary because your backups must be transportable.
+Note: Keystore-based encryption is more secure than password-based encryption because no passwords are involved.
+Use password-based encryption only when absolutely necessary because your backups must be transportable.